Pediatric Cardiology Fourth Year Fellowship

 Director: Ryan Butts, M.D.

-Children’s Medical Center, Dallas is one of the busiest pediatric heart failure and transplant centers in the nation.
-We undertake 15-20 transplants and implant 5-10 VAD annually.
-Our center has one of the largest experiences of percutaneously placed VADs.
-At any one time we have over 10 heart failure inpatients and run three heart failure and four transplant clinics each week.
-Out team includes 4 physicians, 3 nurse practitioners and 4 nurse coordinators along with the full complement of specialist support staff.
+Children’s Medical Center, Dallas is an active pediatric heart failure, VAD and transplant centers.
+We perform 15-20 transplants and implant 10-15 VADs annually.
+Our team includes 4 physicians, 3 nurse practitioners and 8 nurse coordinators along with the full complement of specialist support staff.
 The fellowship is a one year program during which the fellow will be exposed to all areas of pediatric heart failure, mechanical circulatory support and pediatric heart transplantation.
 Fellows will be involved in the care of children with heart failure and all aspects of VAD and transplant care – from evaluation, VAD management, recovery or listing, transplantation and post-transplant care.
 There is a formalized training program and mentorship in all these aspects of care by our dedicated heart failure, VAD and transplant staff.
 Education opportunities include the weekly teaching meetings, transplant selection committee, twice weekly team rounds in addition to one-on-one sessions.
 The University of Texas Southwestern Medical Center (UTSW) is closely allied to Children’s Health and the fellow will be involved in a research project that leads to an abstract submission at a national or international conference, as well as a manuscript submitted to a peer-review journal.
 Our established links with UTSW, which has a strong clinical and research orientated adult cardiac failure and VAD program, enables fellows to have exposure to caring for older patients too.
 By the end of the training program, the fellow will have had extensive clinical experience in pediatric heart failure, mechanical circulatory support, and heart transplantation as well as research and publication techniques.
 The skills gained will prepare them for either a clinical or academic career in the field of advanced heart failure, mechanical circulatory support and transplantation.

 Interventional Catheterization